Labs64/GuideChimp/plugins/placeholders/README.md

    * {
    *      element: '#logo-main',
    *      title: 'Thank you John Doe',
-   *      description: 'Thank you John Doe for choising GuideChimp!',
+   *      description: 'Thank you John Doe for choosing GuideChimp!',
    * }
    */
 ]